lmmx/plcache/README.md

 The Parquet file is saved to `cache_dir/blobs/{hash}.parquet` and the cache key plus file path are stored in a SQLite database at `cache_dir/metadata/`.

 Human-readable symlinks are created at `cache_dir/functions/module/function/args/` that point back to the blob files, so you can browse your cached results easily.
+If no args are passed, the directory is given the name `no_args/` rather than the empty string.

 ## Cache Structure